-A USDA Soil Survey Map and USDA Full Map Unit Descriptions are attached in Figures 6 and 7.
+A USDA Soil Survey Map is presented in Figure 6.

-Groundwater was not encountered in the test pits performed by RMG, but bedrock was encountered in both test pits.
+Groundwater was not encountered in the test pits.
+Bedrock (limiting layer) was encountered in one of the test pits performed by RMG.

-An OWTS is proposed for each lot in this subdivision and should conform to the recommendations of a future OWTS site evaluation, performed in accordance with the applicable health department codes prior to construction.
+An OWTS is proposed for each new lot and should conform to the recommendations of a future OWTS site evaluation, performed in accordance with the applicable health department codes prior to construction.
 This report may require additional test pits in the vicinity of the proposed treatment field.
 A minimum separation of 4 feet shall be maintained from groundwater and bedrock to the infiltrative surface.